 - Sign in.

-Hackers Seem So Cool In The Movies Though!
+Hackers Seem So Cool In The Movies, Though!

 Hacking isn't nearly as glamorous as Hollywood portrays.
 It's a lot of brute force experimentation and guesswork that can take months (or more).

 The Social Network's depiction of Zuckerburg here is better.
-While it is dressed up, his hack is technically accurate.
-In this clip, he navigates to different student directories and uses basic scripts to navigate around the structure and security of each site to download images.
+While it is dressed up, his hack is technically accurate—he navigates to different student directories and uses basic scripts to navigate around the structure and security of each site to download images.
 He only grabs several hundred photos from highly insecure websites over the course of a late night coding session, ignoring sites that were harder to access.
 That would be a lot of work.

 How Do Organizations Mitigate Hacks?